How Renting Works

 Like a try-before-you-buy option, what happens is you buy the Eco-Coop package outright (a coop, 2 hens, feeder, waterer, food and straw) but have 6 weeks to decide if keeping chooks is right for you, your lifestyle, your garden etc.

-For $100 plus a $350 deposit ($450 total)* we will supply you (providing advice and answering questions) a fully equipped Eco-Coop complete with 2 hens and all their requirements.
+For $100 plus a $400 deposit ($500 total)* we will supply you (providing advice and answering questions) a fully equipped Eco-Coop complete with 2 hens and all their requirements.
+Also included in the packageis a copy of Backyard Chickens – How to Keep Happy Hens.

 The period of rental is 6 weeks, however this time can be changed by arrangement.